mattcarlotta/react-smde/README.md

 You can rearrange, remove and adjust commands (and their icons).
 The `commands` property of react-smde expects an array of array groups that contains commands (which are simple objects).
 For example, import the existing `commands` as displayed below.

-Commands are simple objects where `name` must match a name that is predefined [list](blob/master/src/commands/index.js),however, everything else is editable:
+Commands are simple objects where `name` must match a name that is predefined [list](src/commands/index.js), however, everything else is editable:

 ```
 {